bitstuffing/securecv/README.md

 I will try to dev a tree.js effect to demostrate some skills.

+## Matrix effect

+I will give thanks to [Janko Sokolović](https://itnext.io/matrix-code-animation-in-react-96daeee65d3e) for this explanation to implement the Matrix code simulation effect.

 ##### some dev libraries involved in the process

 npm install --save @types/jquery